fernandasecinaro/nest-template/README.md

 Add an @ApiTags decorator to each Controller class, to group all the articles endpoints together in Swagger

 Look this [link](https://www.prisma.io/blog/nestjs-prisma-rest-api-7D056s1BmOL0#group-endpoints-together-in-swagger) to know more

-### Update Swagger response types

-In the entity file add the decorator @ApiProperty() and in the controller add the @ApiCreatedResponse decorator

-Look this [link](https://www.prisma.io/blog/nestjs-prisma-rest-api-7D056s1BmOL0#update-swagger-response-types) to know more